 - Master of Arts in Education with additional certification in Learning and Behavior Disorders and Moderate and Severe Disabilities Certificate P-12 (60 hour program)

 - Moderate and Severe Disabilities Endorsement

-When completed via the proficiency pathway, these programs will carry a concentration of “Proficiency Cert.” on the student’s official transcript.
+When completed via the proficiency pathway, these programs will carry a concentration of “Proficiency Cert.” on the candidate’s official transcript.
 Any courses by-passed based on state proficiency pathway standards will be noted on the official transcript; however, no course credit will be earned.
 All degree candidates must complete at least 30 credit hours of coursework in order to complete any of the above listed degree programs.

 Option 2: Non-Credential Programs

 The Kentucky state approving agency also allows certified teachers (advanced candidates) to utilize the proficiency-based pathway for certifications for which Georgetown College does not offer a formal program.
-In such cases, students may take courses which will lead to certification by the state approving agency but will not lead to a credential issued by Georgetown College.
+In such cases, candidates may take courses which will lead to certification by the state approving agency but will not lead to a credential issued by Georgetown College.
 Based on state standards, Georgetown College offers classes which can lead to the following state certifications via the proficiency pathway: